golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 To work with the cheapest provider, we combine all [three prices](#maximum-provider-prices) into one value.

-Estimate rough time your cluster will be up, and average CPU load during that time.
+Estimate the rough time your cluster will be up, and the average CPU load during that time.
 Set `average_duration_minutes` and `average_cpu_load` properties to compute each provider's expected average usage cost.

 All providers' offers will be sorted by estimated average usage cost, allowing Ray on Golem to negotiate with the cheapest nodes first.

-You might also use `max_average_usage_cost` to unconditionally cut off providers with too big average usage cost (in GLMs).
+You might also use `max_average_usage_cost` to unconditionally cut off providers with too big an average usage cost (in GLMs).

 ```yaml
 provider: